namecoin/dnssec-hsts/README.md

 ## Installation

+### Firefox

 You'll first need to install the [native (Go) component](https://github.com/namecoin/dnssec-hsts-native) of DNSSEC-HSTS.
 Then install DNSSEC-HSTS in Firefox as you would any other WebExtension.

+### Chromium

+You'll first need to install [certdehydrate-dane-rest-api](https://github.com/namecoin/certdehydrate-dane-rest-api).
+Then install DNSSEC-HSTS in Firefox as you would any other WebExtension.

+### Other browsers

-I have no idea whether DNSSEC-HSTS works in Chromium.
+I have no idea whether DNSSEC-HSTS works in browsers besides Firefox and Chromium.
 Test reports welcome!

 ## Warnings